Hero Banner

 Credibility

 Electrical equipment for hazardous areas faces strict global mandates.
-The Certified Explosion-Proof Enclosure has obtained qualification certificates such as ATEX, IECEx, or EAC from authorized bodies.
-These certifications specify protection types, gas groups, and temperature classes, serving as the essential safety guarantee and authoritative pass for market entry.
+The Certified Explosion-Proof Enclosure has obtained qualification certificates such as ATEX, IECEx, or EAC certification from an authorized body, specifying its protection type, gas group, and temperature class—serving as the essential safety guarantee and the authoritative pass for market entry.

 FAQ